 Estimators: Response to the Agricultural Survey is voluntary.
 Some producers refuse to participate in the survey.
-Others cannot be located during the data collection period and some submit incomplete reports.
+Others cannot be located during the data collection period, and some submit incomplete reports.
 These nonrespondents must be accounted for if accurate estimates of acreage and production are to be made.
 For the Agricultural Survey, nonrespondents are accounted for by imputing data where there are missing values.

-The imputation program imputes for missing survey data using reported survey data and list frame data from "similar" reports with complete data.
+The imputation program imputes for missing survey data using previously reported survey data or data from similar reports with complete data.
 The algorithm defines "imputation groups" for list frame records as Agricultural Statistics Districts (ASD) and within the strata assigned at the time of sampling.
 Operations in the strata with the most capacity and cropland do not form homogeneous groups and are not eligible for machine imputation.
 If multiple follow ups do not produce a response, RFO statisticians are required to manually impute.
-The algorithm defines "imputation groups" for NOL records as Agricultural Statistics Districts (ASD) and within the same strata type at the time of sampling.
+Area frame records are grouped for imputation using ASD and similar strata.

-For all other strata, the algorithm will first impute cropland for the nonrespondent.
+Cropland is imputed first for the nonrespondent.
 When available, previously reported cropland is used.
-Otherwise, the weighted ratio of current survey cropland to the list frame control data value for cropland is calculated from the respondents in an imputation group.
+Otherwise, the weighted ratio of current survey cropland to the list frame data value for cropland is calculated from the respondents in an imputation group.
 This ratio is applied to the nonrespondent's frame cropland to derive the imputed value for the current survey.
 If the nonrespondent does not have previously reported or list frame cropland, the weighted mean value of the respondents in an imputation group is used to impute.
 Missing crop acres are imputed similarly by applying the respondents' weighted ratio of crop acres to cropland within each imputation group to the nonrespondent's reported or imputed by applying the weighted mean yield of the respondents in the imputation group to the respondent's reported or imputed harvested acres.
 An imputation group must have 20 or more respondents before it is used to impute acres and five or more respondents before it is used to impute production.
-List frame records with insufficient response are collapsed across ASD and, if there is still insufficient response, collapsed with adjacent strata.
-NOL records with insufficient response are collapsed across strata types and, if there is still insufficient response, collapsed across ASD.
+List frame records with insufficient response are collapsed across ASD and, if there is still insufficient response, collapsed across, collapsed across ASD.